Who is this book for?

-Fleeting notes are the reminders of what you have on your head.
+Fleeting notes are reminders of what you have on your head.
 They are your everyday thoughts that you might think to be important.
 You don’t have to worry about where or how you can write them.

 You can have a simple notebook or an inbox system.
-But if your thoughts are already sorted and you have time, you can skip this step and write down the ideas directly as permanent note for your slip-box.
-They are only the reminders and can be written in any kind of way and will end up in trash within a day or two
+But if your thoughts are already sorted and you have time, you can skip this step and write down the ideas directly as a permanent note for your slip-box.
+They are only the reminders and can be written in any kind of way and will end up in the trash within a day or two

 Whenever you read something, make notes about the content.
 Write down what you don’t want to forget or can use in your own writing.
 Keep it very short, be extremely selective and use your own words.

 Don’t just copy the content.
-Understand first and write them on your own words.
+Understand first and write them in your own words.
 Now place all of these notes in the same place with bibliographical details.
 They are tools for understanding and grasping the text.

 In challenging cases, you may need to elaborate notes while in easier cases, it might be sufficient to just jot down some keywords.
 Sometimes it is necessary to slowly work our way through a difficult text and sometimes it is enough to reduce a whole book to a single sentence.

 Go back to your slip-box and through the fleeting and literature notes ideally once a day.
 Think about how they relate to what is relevant to your research.
 The idea is not to collect but to develop ideas, arguments, and discussions.

 Can you add something?
 Does something contradict?
 Can you combine ideas to generate something new?
 What questions are triggered by them?

 Use full sentences, make references and be as precise, clear, and brief as possible.
 They will never be thrown away and contain the necessary information in themselves in a permanently understandable way.